LLM-based Realistic Safety-Critical Driving Video Generation: CONCLUSION AND FUTURE WORK

-Future work will focus on expanding the framework to include additional modalities, such as LiDAR point clouds and thermal imaging, to support comprehensive sensor testing.
+Future work will focus on further improving temporal consistency and structural preservation in complex environments, as well as expanding the framework to include additional modalities such as LiDAR point clouds and thermal imaging for comprehensive sensor testing.
 We also plan to integrate reinforcement learning techniques to automatically identify and generate the most challenging scenarios for specific autonomous driving systems, creating a closed-loop testing environment.
-Additionally, extending the temporal range of generated videos and improving the handling of dynamic interactions between multiple traffic participants represents an important direction for future research.
+Additionally, extending the temporal range of generated videos and improving the handling of dynamic interactions between multiple traffic participants present important directions for future research.